Everyone’s favorite dystopian anthology is back with a fresh batch of episodes. Let’s see how Season 7 stacks up.

-After a four-year hiatus, Black Mirror returned with five new episodes to remind us, yet again, that technology is just about the scariest thing on earth.
-Instead of peering into the future, Season 6 mostly looked to the past—but that doesn’t mean the analog era was any less terrifying.
-To see how the old and the new stack up, we’ve updated our Black Mirror episode rankings to include Seasons 5 and 6.
+After a two-year break, Black Mirror returned with six new episodes to remind us, yet again, that technology is just about the scariest thing on earth.
+To see how the old and the new stack up, we’ve updated our Black Mirror episode rankings to include Season 7.
 Without further ado …

 Season 5, Episode 3